Improved Bayes Risk Can Yield Reduced Social Welfare Under Competition: Non-monotonicity of Equilibrium Social Loss in a Stylized Setup

 \end{proposition}

 {}

-The high-level intuition for Proposition \ref{prop:2model-providers} is again that the equilibrium predictions go from heterogeneous to homogenous as $\alpha(x)$ decreases.
+The high-level intuition for Proposition \ref{prop:2model-providers}, like for Proposition \ref{prop:idealized}, is that the equilibrium predictions go from heterogeneous to homogenous as $\alpha(x)$ decreases.
 Term (A), which is realized for large $\alpha(x)$, captures the equilibrium social loss for heterogeneous predictions.
 Term (B), which is realized for small $\alpha(x)$, captures the equilibrium social loss for homogeneous predictions.
 We defer the proof of Proposition \ref{prop:2model-providers} to Appendix \ref{appendix:theory}.

 The details of Proposition \ref{prop:2model-providers} differ from Proposition \ref{prop:idealized} in several ways.
 First, the transition point from heterogeneous to homogeneous predictions occurs at $\alpha(x) = w_{\text{min}}$ as opposed to $\alpha(x) = 1/2$.
 In particular, the transition point depends on the market reputations rather than only the number of model-providers.
 Second, the equilibria have \textit{mixed strategies} rather than pure strategies, because pure-strategy equilibria do not necessarily exist when market reputations are unequal (see Lemma \ref{lemma:nonexistence} in Appendix \ref{appendix:theory}).
 Third, the social loss at a representation $x$ is no longer equal to zero for heterogeneous predictions---in particular, term (A) is now positive for all $\alpha(x) > w_{\text{min}}$ and increasing in $\alpha(x)$.